 Depression lasts longer and affects how we feel about ourself, our abilities, and our potential.
 It doesn't usually go away by itself.
 It can be frustrating for family members who think we can just pull ourselves out of it.
 They don't realize that depression can convince us that it's hopeless to even try.
 Family members may miss signs of depression and discount the level of pain because they don't realize a depressed person can have good days here and there.

 "Although the world is full of suffering, it is full also of the overcoming of it." - Helen Keller

 Sometimes trauma counseling means working through a single difficult experience.
 Other traumas are more complex and long term.
-This means that trauma treatment looks different for different clients.
+This means that your trauma treatment may look quite different from someone else's.